Chessforeva/Cpp4chess/webserver/winx86/README.txt

  (32-bit console application)

 Simply copy into folder.
 Start and it works.
-Not advanced, nos ssl, no gzip transfers, just can get files.
+Not advanced, no ssl, no gzip transfers, just can get files.
+For people holding good intentions.
+Security starts with individual awareness.

 www_x86.exe
 www.ini